kframework/matching-logic-prover/prover/k/matching-logic-prover.md

 the rule to each recursive predicate in turn.
 It also includes a heuristic for guessing an instantiation of the inductive hypothesis.

+This high-level implementation of the Knaster Tarski rule attempts the applying the rule to each recursive predicate in turn.
+It also includes a heuristic for guessing an instantiation of the inductive hypothesis.

 ```k
   rule <strategy> kt => kt # .KTFilter # useAffectedHeuristic ... </strategy>
   rule <k> GOAL </k>